bxscikai/hackers/README.md

 * once it receives a message, it goes the appropriate handler (determined by the MT)

 ### Server Side
+* when we initialize the server, we assign the proper handlers to each type we define in protocol.h
 * when start the server, a thread for listening to clients that want to subscribe is opened (adds client to subscribers if message is received) (the event_listen loop)

 RPC: